NestboxAI/nestbox-ai-developers/docs/navigating-the-dasboard/understanding-the-concepts/ai-agents-and-sops.md

 -   Validation rules before actions are taken
 -   How to escalate or respond if certain conditions are met

-By using SOPs, Nestbox allows you to:
+By using SOPs, <SiteName/> allows you to:

 -   Encode business logic into your AI agents
 -   Ensure operational consistency across different agents and projects